Chinese Medicine Meridian Resources

 What are Meridians and How do Meridians Work?

-In my private medical practice people ask me all the time “What are meridians?” and “How do meridians work?”
-So in today’s video I answer these questions. https://www.youtube.com/watch?v=Yd__2eKnNS4 According to ancient medical systems like Traditional Chinese Medicine, we not only have a physical body, we also have an energetic or ...
+In my private medical practice, people ask me all the time, “What are meridians?” and “How do meridians work?”
+So in today’s video, I answer these questions. https://www.youtube.com/watch?v=Yd__2eKnNS4 According to ancient medical systems like Traditional Chinese Medicine, we not only have a physical body but also an energetic or subtle ...

 Read More